dpsciarr/kicad_auto/README.md

 README

-## KiCAD Project Builder
+## KiCad Project Builder

-KiCAD Auto (KiCAD Project Builder) is a semi-automatic build tool for instantiating KiCAD projects.
-The tool takes in some basic project parameters from command line inputs, configures a title block, and creates a usable directory structure for a KiCAD project.
+KiCad Auto (KiCad Project Builder) is a semi-automatic build tool for instantiating KiCad projects.
+The tool takes in some basic project parameters from command line inputs, configures a title block, and creates a usable directory structure for a KiCad project.

 **NOTE:** *THIS HAS ONLY BEEN TESTED WITH THE FOLLOWING KICAD/OS VERSIONS:*